mlavi/hugo/content/post/git-for-operators.md

 Revision control is an essential tool to manage change, collaboration, and scale work efforts, preventing inefficient overhead of workarounds and point to point synchronization.
 Most operators don't realize that [GitOps](#gitops-the-convergence-of-devops) represents their future, but I see it as a refinement of and progression past [CI/CD](/post/calm.io-recap/calm.io-demystifying-continuous-integration-delivery-and-deployment/) for "invisible ops."

->Sidebar: In hindsight, I was lucky enough to start my first year of colleage on a DEC VAX system and benefit from one of the few [versioning file systems](https://en.wikipedia.org/wiki/Versioning_file_system#Files-11_(RSX-11_and_OpenVMS).
-One of my part-time jobs (which also became my first employer after college) also leveraged this system, so version control is an ingrained discipline and a luxury I expect.
+>Sidebar: I was lucky enough to start my first year of collage on a DEC VAX system and benefit from one of the few [versioning file systems](https://en.wikipedia.org/wiki/Versioning_file_system#Files-11_(RSX-11_and_OpenVMS)).
+One of my part-time jobs (which also became my first employer after college) also leveraged this system, so version control is an ingrained discipline and in hindsight, a luxury, which I expect.

 ## Example Problems and Approximating Version Control